KjellKod/g2log/README.markdown

+**2021 Update**
+While you are free to use g2log I am mainly keeping it here as an archived open source repo.
+Most of the community has moved to G3log and I recommend you do to.
+I am not planning to address issues for g2log.

 **2015 Update:**
 If you need more flexibility, custom formatting, writing your own loggins sinks, etc then you should try out g3log.
 G3log is the successor of g2log.
 G3log can be found at [https://github.com/KjellKod/g3log](https://github.com/KjellKod/g3log)